Brandon Hagel: Professional

+Chicago Blackhawks

-After the Rebels were knocked out of the 2019 WHL playoffs, Hagel joined the Blackhawks American Hockey League affiliate, the Rockford IceHogs, for eight games and recorded one point.
-He attended the Blackhawks training camp prior to the 2018–19 season but was assigned to the Rockford IceHogs to begin the 2018–19 season.
+After the Rebels were knocked out of the 2019 WHL playoffs, Hagel joined the Blackhawks American Hockey League (AHL) affiliate, the Rockford IceHogs, for eight games and recorded one point.
+He attended the Blackhawks training camp before the 2018–19 NHL season but was assigned to the Rockford IceHogs to begin the 2018–19 AHL season.
 Hagel made his NHL debut on March 11, 2020, the day before the NHL season was postponed due to COVID-19.

-As a black ace in the Blackhawks return to play first-round playoff exit, Hagel was unable to feature in a game.
-With the following 2020–21 season to be delayed, Hagel was loaned to second tier Swiss League club, HC Thurgau, on September 30, 2020.
+As a black ace in the Blackhawks' first-round playoff exit, Hagel did not feature in a game.
+With the 2020–21 season being postponed, Hagel was loaned to a second tier Swiss League club, HC Thurgau, on September 30, 2020.

-As a restricted free agent with the Blackhawks following his breakout 2020–21 season, Hagel was re-signed to a three-year, $4.5 million contract extension on August 6, 2021.
+As a restricted free agent with the Blackhawks following his 2020–21 season, Hagel was resigned to a three-year, $4.5 million contract extension on August 6, 2021.